jwessen/BioFTS/README.md

-# biofts
+# BioFTS

-The `biofts` package is Python package for field theoretic simulations (FTS) of polymer field theories through Complex-Langevin sampling written by Jonas Wessén.
+The BioFTS package is Python package for field theoretic simulations (FTS) of polymer field theories through Complex-Langevin sampling written by Jonas Wessén.
 The code is applicable to a large class of polymer field theories but a particular goal of the package is simulations of liquid-liquid phase-separation of intrinsically disordered proteins (IDPs) and other processes relevant to biomolecular condensates.

 ## Background